IBM/build-deploy-cloud-native-application-using-cp4a/Readme.md

 ### 3. Create a project in Codewind

-You can create a project in Codewind either by pointing to an existing Codewind project or by creating a new project from scratch.
-In this demonstration we will use an existing application.
+You can create a project in Codewind either by pointing to an existing Codewind project provided in this repository or by creating a new project from scratch.
+In this demonstration we will use an existing Codewind project.

-> If you wish to create a new project, you can do it.
-Ensure you select a project template from Kabanero Stack that were referenced in Codewind as explained in step 2 above.

-For the sake of this code pattern, we have a readily available [Codewind project](https://github.com/IBM/build-deploy-cloud-native-application-using-cp4a).

 Steps to import project to Codewind: